January 28th

 Commentary:

-Celebration of harvest and crops is synonymous with the Sun.
-He is the basic originator of the entire food chain and it means without Him, there would be no energy for the plant sources and without plant sources, there would be no energy transmission to the herbivores or carnivores.
-The Sun, being the sustenance for every life on Earth, is worshiped and thanked on this day.
+Celebration of crops and harvest is synonymous with the Sun.
+He is the basic originator of the entire food chain, meaning without Him, there would be no source of energy for plants.
+Without plant sources, there would be no energy transmission to the herbivores and in turn, to the carnivores.
+Hence, the Sun—the very sustenance for every life on Earth—is worshiped and thanked on this day.

 Many people throw away old clothes and buy new ones to mark the beginning of good times.
-Sharing til-guḍ (a mixture of sesame seeds and jaggery) is customary among many people who celebrate this festival.
-The combination of til-guḍ is not only tongue tickling, but very enticing as well.
-The poet beautifully wishes that kind of enticement into the spoken words and relationships of everyone!
-When there is harmony in the mind, thoughts, actions and words, then there is no stopping the unbound happiness one can attain.
+Sharing til-guḍ—a mixture of sesame seeds and jaggery—is customary among many who celebrate this festival.
+The combination of til-guḍ is not only tongue-tickling, and enticing, it is harmonious as well.
+The poet beautifully wishes that kind of allure into the spoken words and relationships for everyone!
+When there is harmony in the mind, thoughts, actions, and words, there is no stopping the unbound happiness one can attain.
 What better can one wish for his near and dear ones!

 pada vigrahaH: